Sergio Rico

-Sergio Rico González (born 1 September 1993) is a Spanish professional footballer who plays as a goalkeeper for Ligue 1 club Paris Saint-Germain.
+Sergio Rico González (born 1 September 1993) is a Spanish professional footballer who plays as a goalkeeper for Qatar Stars League club Al-Gharafa.

 He began his career at Sevilla, where he twice won the Europa League while appearing in 170 competitive matches.
-He signed with Paris Saint-Germain in 2019, initially on loan, and permanently in 2020.
+He signed with Paris Saint-Germain in 2019, initially on loan and permanently in 2020.

 Rico made his senior international debut for Spain in 2016, and was chosen for the year's European Championship.

 Club career

 Sevilla

 Rico was born in Seville, Andalusia.
 He played youth football with Sevilla, spending several of his first seasons as a senior with the reserves, in Segunda División B. On 1 July 2013, he signed a new two-year deal with the club.

 On 14 September 2014, profiting from the injuries of both Beto and Mariano Barbosa, Rico made his first-team – and La Liga – debut, starting in a 2–0 home win against Getafe.
 He first appeared in the UEFA Europa League four days later, playing the full 90 minutes in a home victory over Feyenoord for the same scoreline.

 In December 2014, Rico was definitely promoted to the main squad, overtaking Barbosa in the pecking order.
 He extended his contract with the Rojiblancos on the 16th, signing until 2017 and being awarded a place with the first team.
 He finished the campaign with 37 appearances in all competitions, including 11 in the Europa League which concluded with a 3–2 defeat of Dnipro in the final.

-In 2015–16, Rico played in Sevilla's UEFA Champions League group stage elimination, but was replaced by fellow youth graduate David Soria as the team went on to win a third consecutive Europa League title.
+In 2015–16, Rico played in Sevilla's UEFA Champions League group stage elimination but was replaced by fellow youth graduate David Soria as the team went on to win a third consecutive Europa League title.
 He was still first choice during 2017–18, but was also involved in altercations with manager Vincenzo Montella and a group of supporters.

 On 9 August 2018, Rico was loaned to Fulham for one season.
 He made his Premier League debut on 27 October, in a 0–3 home loss against Bournemouth.
-He edged out homegrown player Marcus Bettinelli as the starter for the West London club, who were relegated to the Championship at the end of the campaign.
+He edged out homegrown player Marcus Bettinelli as the starter for the West London side, who were relegated to the Championship at the end of the campaign.